LeNPaul/email-automation/README.md

 * The scripts are run depending on which API call is made:
   * `http://localhost:5000/enable` will enable the email automation workflow, and `http://localhost:5000/disable` will disable the email automation workflow

+* It is possible to use the `schedule` library to regularly schedule the email automation process to run (see the `main.py` file for examples on how to do this.

 ### To Do